MasoniteFramework/docs/creating-packages.md

 # Introduction

 Creating packages is very simple for Masonite.
 You can get a package created and on PyPi is less than 5 minutes.
 With Masonite packages you'll easily be able to integrate and scaffold all Masonite projects with ease.
-Masonite comes with several helper functions in order to create packages that can add configuration files, routes, controllers, views and commands.
+Masonite comes with several helper functions in order to create packages which can add configuration files, routes, controllers, views, commands and more.

 ## Getting Started